lwjohnst86/pr-project/README.md

         attached.
 Which corner the logo will be put in is decided by moving the photos into their respective corner folder (`bottom-right`, `bottom-left`, `top-right`, `top-left`).
-        - `low-res/`: Files from `full-res` are converted into a smaller form (~2048 pixels length wise) using `pr_choice_convert_lowres` and moved to this folder.
-From here they are moved into either `bottom-right/`, `top-left/`, etc folders depending on where the logo will go.
         - `with-logo/`: Using the `pr_choice_add_logo` command, moves all `full-res/` photos into the `with-logo/` folder, shrinking them to about 2048 pixels on the longest side, and adds a logo on the corner dictated